heroui-inc/heroui-mcp/packages/native-mcp/README.md

 Access HeroUI Native component documentation directly in your AI assistant via Model Context Protocol (MCP).

 > **Note:** Currently supports **@heroui/native** (React Native components).
 For **@heroui/react** (web components), use [@heroui/react-mcp](../react-mcp).
+>
+> **Release status:** This package is still in development and has not been published to npm yet.
+Install instructions will be updated once the first release is available.

 ## Features